Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 We should aspire to be amongst Allah’s righteous slaves

 Muslims should make it their primary goal in life to emulate the upright believers who preceded them.
 These include the numerous Prophets sent by Allah to preach the pure message of monotheism and their honorable followers.
-It’s crucial to follow in the footsteps of those who sought to please Allah, for we share their aim.
+Likewise, it’s crucial to follow in the footsteps of those who sought to please Allah, for we share their aim.

 We should seek refuge from misguidance and Allah’s displeasure